 You won't make good decisions that way.

-You don't get sleep when you first take ambien.
-You go to someplace in between awake and sleep.
+You also don't get sleep when you first take Ambien.
+You go to someplace in between wakefulness and sleep.
 And lots of strange things can happen when you do.

 Now add alcohol.
 The chance for strange doings goes up manifold.

 Sleeping pills have many distinct uses.
 I personally use sleeping pills, like Ambien, to overcome jet lag.
 Sleeping pills are highly useful in stressful times, and can be used by shift workers to overcome the perpetual jet lag of their work cycle.

 Yet combining depressants like booze and sleeping pills is a kind of personal roulette.
 You don't know what you'll get at the end of the day.